What if just 62 minutes spent doing a closet clean out could change your entire life?

 Make a separate pile for non-clothing things you may store in your closet like suitcases.
 The Clothing Evaluation Checklist will help guide you through what to do with exceptions, like things that have sentimental value and your items that need a little “TLC”.

 By the time your closet is empty, things should already be taking shape.
 Way to go!
-The hardest part is over, give yourself a pat on the back.
-All the clothes are out of the closet
+The hardest part is over, give yourself a pat on the back. - Prune

 Start with one category.
 Compare what you have to your clothing mix worksheet.
 If you have too many items in this category, move some of your threes to the “not keeping” box until you have what you consider to be an acceptable number of items that you will actually wear.